MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidappointmentendwhole-canonical-property.md

 api_type:
 - COM
 ms.assetid: f6fd33d6-04fb-4801-a004-fb80a14ca79d
-description: "Represents the date and time that an appointment ends."
+description: "Represents the date and time that an appointment ends.
+This property corresponds to the dispidApptEndWhole property of the appointment in the Outlook object model."
 ---

 # PidLidAppointmentEndWhole Canonical Property